wang007123/CNA-AlternatingBit/README.md

-# CNA-AlternatingBit
+# CNA
-Here is the implementation of the Alternating Bit Algorithm, a network protocol operating at the data link layer that retransmits lost or corrupted messages using FIFO semantics.
+Here is the implementation of the Alternating Bit, Go-Back-N, Selective Repeat Algorithms which finished during the course of Computer Networking and Applications(CNA).
 **<p align="right"> --- Finished in April 2018 <p>**